onino-js/NEAT/documentation/neat-implementation.md

 - ConnexionGene: an object representing the gene of a Connexion
 - Node: an object representing a node within a Phenotype
 - NodeGene: an object representing a Node gene
+- Gene : a NodeGene or a ConnexionGene
 - Configuration: An object representing the data needed to run a simulation
 - Function: An object representing all functions needed in the NEAT algorithm